A mother’s mission: Reach her family stranded in Ukraine’s ravaged Mariupol

 ‘Everything is bad’

-“What is the news?” he said.
+“What is the news?” he asked.
 “Please do something, everything is very bad, people are dying.”

-Since that call on Thursday morning she’s had no contact.
+Since that Thursday morning she’s had no contact.

 “I don’t know whether they are alive.
 I have no idea what is going on there right now.
 I cannot reach them again.”